-Normally, the PA uses special Fast Key circuitry to give a fast but controlled ramp-up of the PA's power output.
-In Sleep and Deep Sleep modes (and in Normal mode, with a Tx keyup time of 5 ms or longer), this function is disabled by turning off the PA 10V power rail (see "Power Distribution" on page 56 for more information about power rails).
+- 1. The DSP turns the PWR_ON rail back on and tells the RISC. - 2.
+The RISC programs the receiver synthesizer and waits for it to lock.
+This takes around 20ms. - 3.
+The RISC tells the DSP that the synthesizer is locked. - 4.
+The DSP turns on the PWD_RX power rail back on, and the process continues as for receiver cycling above. - Transmitter KeyingNormally, the PA uses special Fast Key circuitry to give a fast but controlled ramp-up of the PA's power output.
+In Sleep and Deep Sleep modes (and in Normal mode, with a Tx keyup time of 5ms or longer), this function is disabled by turning off the PA 10V power rail (see "Power Distribution" on page 49 for more information about power rails).
 This turns off most of the PA analogue circuitry.
 The process of keying the transmitter then works like this:

-- 1. The PA receives a PA_KEY_COAX signal instructing it to key up.
-This is a DC signal on the coaxial cable that goes from reciter to PA. - 2.
-The PA microprocessor turns the 10 V power rail on, and then waits for 20-30 ms for the regulator to stabilise the power. - 3.
-The microprocessor sets the power level. - 4.
-The microprocessor provides its usual ramping signal.
+1. The PA receives a PA_KEY_COAX signal instructing it to key up.
+This is a DC signal on the coaxial cable that goes from reciter to PA.
+2. The PA microprocessor turns the 10V power rail on, and then waits for 20-30ms for the regulator to stabilise the power.
+3. The microprocessor sets the power level.
+4. The microprocessor provides its usual ramping signal.
 This has the form of a raised cosine.

-PMU Hysteresis Mode

-Hysteresis mode is the first means of reducing current consumption in the PMU.
-It requires a PMU standby power supply card and is not available if the PMU's auxiliary power output is on.

-While the PMU DC converter is highly efficient for output currents in the range of 1-15 A, it is not efficient for low output currents.
-This is mainly due to the current drive requirements for the heavy-duty switching FETs (field effect transistors).

-Hysteresis mode resolves this issue by setting the output voltage to swing between two fixed levels.
-This allows the FETs drive signal to be turned off for periods of time.
-The FET off time is dependent on the load current drawn.
-Figure 4.7 on page 67 illustrates the output voltages for the PMU DC converter in both normal and Hysteresis modes.
+PMU Hysteresis Mode Hysteresis mode is the first means of reducing current consumption in the PMU.
+It requires a PMU standby power supply card and is not available the PMU's auxiliary power output is on. range of 1-15A, it is not efficient for e the PMU DC converter is highly efficient for output currents in the e of 1-15A, it is not efficient for low output currents.
+This is mainly due e current drive requirements for the heavy-duty switching FETs (field t transistors). betw for p draw eresis mode resolves this issue by setting the output voltage to swing een two fixed levels.
+This allows the FETs drive signal to be turned off eriods of time.
+The FET off time is dependent on the load current n.
+Figure 4.7 on page 59 illustrates the output voltages for the PMU converter in both normal and Hysteresis modes.